DLC-link/dlc-redstone-smart-contract/README.md

 # Close DLC

-Generally a user/protocol would call the `close-dlc` function, providing a UUID.
-This through our oracle network would call the close-dlc-internal function with the required oracle data.
+The same user/protocol that created the DLC can call the `close-dlc` function, by providing the necessary UUID.
+Behind the scenes the DLC.Link infrastructure will use the `close-dlc-internal` function and generate the DLC closing hash, and send it back to the protocol / user to be used to close the DLC in their wallets.
 (You can see an example of what's happening behind the scenes in the [close-dlc-internal.ts](scripts/close-dlc-internal.ts) file.)

-The reason for this is as follows:

-To fully close a dlc a `timestamp`, `data package` and a `signature` needs to be submitted along with the `UUID`.
+The close is handled in two steps because much of the information required/provided by the Redstone oracle system (`timestamp`, `data package`, `signature`) can be generated automatically, thus we can save the user/protocol the hassle of doing so.
+The resulting data package is verified on-chain in the second step, eliminating any trust in the DLC oracle system.

-For reference check the close-dlc-internal.ts script.
+For reference about what's happening on our oracle system, check the close-dlc-internal.ts script.
 You can run it with (if you are the contract-deployer):

 ```console
 npx ts-node scripts/close-dlc-internal.ts
 ```

-**_NOTE:_** To close a DLC successfully you have to set a trusted oracle first (the oracle used in the contract and scripts is already set)
+**_NOTE:_** To close a DLC successfully you have to set a trusted oracle first (the oracle used in the deployed contract and scripts is already set on Testnet)

 ```console
 npx ts-node scripts/set_oracle.ts